 INSULATING SHEATHING.
 An insulating board having a minimum thermal resistance of R-2 of the core material.

 JURISDICTION.
-The governmental unit that has adopted this code under due legislative authority.
+The City of Seattle governmental unit that has adopted this code under due legislative authority.

 KITCHEN.
 Kitchen shall mean an area used, or designated to be used, for the preparation of food.